PreSales & Sales Career Coaching

 Let Better Career Help You Land Your Dream Job

 Need further help writing your account executive resume?
-Better Career offers detailed resume guidance as part of their Job Accelerator and 1:1 Coaching Programs.
+Better Career offers detailed resume guidance as part of their 1:1 Coaching Programs.

-Better Career can also help you land your dream tech job in three different ways:
+Better Career can also help you land your dream tech job in two different ways:

-• 1-on-1 Career Coaching: Work closely with former tech leaders and career coaches to land your next Sales Engineering role or advance your career.
+• 1-on-1 Career Coaching: Work closely with former tech leaders turned career coaches to land your next Sales or Sales Engineering role, or advance your career.
 We'll customize the program to meet your unique goals and needs.

 Haven't found what you're looking for?
 Fill out our contact form, and we'll get in touch with you soon!